dfrsol/angular-truncate-filter/README.md

 # angular-truncate-filter
-A AngularJS truncation filter truncates text strings to a set number of characters with the ability to add a custom ellipsis.
+An AngularJS truncation filter, that truncates text strings to a set number of characters with a custom ellipsis.

 ## How to use my truncate filter